Are you dealing with a persistent blank white screen on your Kindle just as you’re about to dive into your favorite novel?

 Charge the Kindle

 If your Kindle still refuses to budge, the issue could be due to a low battery.
-Connect your Kindle to the charger and let it charge for at least an hour.
+Connect your Kindle to the charger and charge it for at least an hour.

 Once it’s fully charged, try turning it on again.
 A little bit of juice can do wonders, you know.